Please contact us if you have any questions regarding the Academic Catalog

 - Two references/letters of recommendations from an employer /supervisor.

 Completed applications for the MSCM programs are reviewed by the MSCM program director and the academic department.
 Completed applications for the MSFM programs are reviewed by the MSFM program director and the academic department.
-Notification on the outcome of the admissions process occurs on a rolling basis for admission to the following fall semester.
+Notification on the outcome of the admissions process occurs on a rolling basis for admission to the following semester.
 Accepted students must indicate their decision to enroll in writing by no later than August 1, accompanied by a non-refundable $200.00 tuition deposit.
 Wentworth Institute of Technology reserves the right to be the exclusive judge of the acceptability of any applicant for admission to its programs of study.
 All acceptances are contingent upon successful completion of the specified undergraduate degree program and maintenance of the minimum GPA standard.

 The decision of the CPCE MSCM and MSFM graduate committees related to all aspects of admissions is final.